 There have been issues within the admin team regarding the correct use of Trak, especially patient "unavailability" and "re setting the clock".
 The admin team lead has addressed these issues within the team but it may take a few weeks to ensure they are all eliminated.
+Once new staff member in place, training will be provided for all the team.

 The Podiatry Service continues to receive approximately 50/60 new referrals per week.
 Capacity is flexed as far as possible to meet demand for at risk foot referrals and MSK referrals.
 Trak allows changing of slots from review to new to accommodate spikes in demand.
 Staff can be moved across location in response to demand and Trak also allows the Service to project demand 3 weeks in advance and initiate changes to help meet that demand.
 The establishment of a dedicated booking team helps ensure all clinics are fully booked, maximising available capacity.
-The Service moved to Trak appointing in April of 2016, a move which supports waiting time management and provides an overview for management, staff and the booking team.